thirdtank/brut/brutrb.com/tutorial.md

 new blog post and re-generate the blog post editor page, showing the errors.
 * If everything looks good, we save the new blog post and redirect to the home page.

-Brut apps are tested with RSpec, and Brut provides several convienience methods and matchers to make testing as painless as possible.
+Brut apps are tested with RSpec, and Brut provides several convenience methods and matchers to make testing as painless as possible.

 When testing a handler, the public method is `handle!`, not `handle`, so we want to call that (Brut implements `handle!` to call `handle`).